FortiGate

 Solution

-If all health-check are indicating that an interface is dead, even if this interface is used in manual mode, this SD-WAN rule will be void.
+The manual strategy does not require the configuration of a performance SLA.
+However, performance SLA rules can be configured to monitor the members' status.
+If all Performance SLA health-checks indicate that an interface is dead, even if this interface is used in a manual mode SD-WAN Rule, this SD-WAN rule will be void.

 config system sdwan